sbates-idrc/AsTeRICS-GPII-Explorations/README.md

 ##About##

-This repository contains code to explore and prototype interactions between AsTeRICS and GPII.
+This repository contains code for exploring and prototyping interactions between AsTeRICS and GPII.

 For more information on the AsTeRICS and GPII projects, please see: